Last Updated: February 7, 2024, 2 PM EST

 Third Party Service Providers

-Our use of service providers necessarily means that (A) both CTL and the service providers may have access to the content of your information and (B) your information may be shared between us and those service providers.
+Our use of service providers necessarily means that (A) both Crisis Text Line and the service providers may have access to the content of your information and (B) your information may be shared between us and those service providers.
 We are not responsible for, and make no representations regarding, the policies or practices of any service provider.
 We encourage you to review the terms and policies of any third party service providers you use, to understand how that third party collects, uses, transfers, and stores data.

 Collection and Use of Personally Identifiable Information